Ajrakhpur: A Village Built Around a Craft

 There was something about the atmosphere of the place that I have been trying to find the right word for ever since.
 Purposeful.
 Calm.
 It felt less like a workshop and more like somewhere that had been doing this, in this way, for a very long time.

-Faizan is an eleventh-generation ajrakh printer.
+Faizan is an eleventh-generation Ajrakh printer.
 He told me this himself, with no fanfare, as though it were simply a fact.
 And, I later realised, he was only in his twenties.

 Kuldip showed me a photograph on his phone: a six-year-old Faizan standing with him in the workshop.
 The two of them have known each other his entire life.